Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [x] Implement Checkout
 - [x] Finish order history
 - [x] Fix Client Details for shipment
-- [ ] Move all credentials to production
-- [ ] Make sure emails have a png logo to point to
+- [x] Make sure emails have a png logo to point to
+- [x] Move google to production
+- [x] Move twilio to production
+- [x] Move aramex to production
+- [ ] Move tap to production
+- [ ] Move resend to production

 In Case of minimal viable product:
 - [x] Disable Payment Methods